Heng im cartoon in NYT (06/12/2015)

 A large number of readers have complained about a recent editorial cartoon in The International New York Times, about India’s foray into space exploration.
 The intent of the cartoonist, Heng Kim Song, was to highlight how space exploration is no longer the exclusive domain of rich, Western countries.
 Mr. Heng, who is based in Singapore, uses images and text – often in a provocative way – to make observations about international affairs.
 We apologize to readers who were offended by the choice of images in this cartoon.
 Mr. Heng was in no way trying to impugn India, its government or its citizens.
 We appreciate that readers have shared their feedback, which we welcome. — Andrew Rosenthal, Editorial Page Editor

-It would be a good idea for all battles to be based on the launching of acidic counter-offensive vignettes.
+It would be a good idea for all battles to be based on the launching of acidic counter-offensive cartoons.